RobRendell/gTove/README.md

 ### Features

+* Option to make dice rolls remain in "order" rather than sorted by value.
+* Ability to duplicate maps on the tabletop (useful for map tiles)
+* Cut and paste minis?
+"Send to" cascading menu to move minis between levels?
 * Pieces roster improvement: "Status" column type, icons that can be toggled on/off
 * Some way to change aspect ratio of standee minis, for things proportioned differently to a humanoid.
 * Dice enhancement: some way to save set-up pools of dice for later re-use